How to claim DLA for your child

 You’ll normally get a ‘decision letter’ within 3 months.

 If your claim is successful, the decision letter will tell you how much you’ll get and for how long.
 If your claim isn’t successful, the decision letter will outline the reasons.

 If you’ve been successful but you’re not sure you’ve been given the correct rate, it’s a good idea to contact your nearest Citizens Advice or phone the Contact a Family helpline on 0808 808 3555 to discuss it.

 When your child turns 16 - moving to Personal Independence Payment (PIP)

 PIP is a disability benefit similar to DLA, but for people 16 and over.

-You’ll get a letter a few months before your child’s 16th birthday telling you about switching from DLA to PIP.
+You’ll get a letter from the DWP shortly before your child’s 16th birthday telling you about switching from DLA to PIP.

-You’ll need to fill in a new form and your child will probably need to go for an assessment - even if they didn’t have an assessment for DLA.
+You’ll need to fill in a new form and your child will need to go for an assessment - even if they didn’t have an assessment for DLA.

 Read our advice on moving from DLA to PIP to help you get ready.